rajit2004/Rhythma/README.md

 ### Phase 1 — Make it functional end-to-end

 - Generate missing Flutter platform folders (`android/`, `ios/`)
-- Wire the Cycle screen to Hive persistence
+- **Wire the Cycle screen's daily-logging bottom sheet to Hive and/or `POST /cycle/log`** — the top remaining item in this phase; everything downstream (`/dashboard`, CVI/MHS, Insights) is already built and waiting on this
-- Reconcile the Flutter test suite with the current Settings UI
+- Reconcile the Flutter test suite with the new auth screens and daily-logging UI
 - Link the built `SmsScreen` into app navigation

 ### Phase 2 — Connect frontend and backend

-- Build in-app login/registration against the existing backend auth
+- ~~Build in-app login/registration against the existing backend auth~~ ✅ Done (Flutter and web)
-- Persist cycle logs through the backend `/cycle` endpoints
+- ~~Persist cycle logs through the backend `/cycle` endpoints~~ ✅ Backend side done — Flutter still needs to call it (see Phase 1)
 - Decide on a single Gemini integration path (client-direct vs. backend-proxied) and remove the other
-- Connect the Insights screen to real CVI/MHS scores
+- Connect the dedicated Insights screen to `/dashboard` (Home screen already does this)
+- Retire or redirect the older `/insights/{user_id}/scores` stub now that `/dashboard` exists

 ### Phase 3 — Offline-first & privacy